 If you have a viable business idea that you want to pursue in the UK, there are strict rules you will need to follow to avoid falling foul of Home Office regulations and quashing your dreams before they have got off the ground.

-Given what’s at stake, Tier 4 students looking to start a business in the UK should take advice on their immigration options well in advance of their Tier 4 leave expiry to understand how best to prepare for the Start Up visa application.
+Given what’s at stake, Tier 4 students looking to start a business in the UK should take advice on their immigration options well in advance of their student leave expiry to understand how best to prepare for the Start Up visa application.

 DavidsonMorris’ team of business immigration legal advisers can support with your Start Up visa application.
 For advice on your circumstances, contact us.